LuciusDante/Klipper/README.md

 # Klipper
-Klipper config for #Sapphire plus with stock stepper motors and SKR 1.4 turbo + 3dtouch
+Klipper config for #Sapphire plus with stock stepper motors on X+Y+Z, 1A Pancake on E and SKR 1.4 turbo + 3dtouch

 This is a some kind of diary stuff that I will update time to time, will add some other infos.
 Hope it will help someone